Jacob Wohl: Bans from social media

 Wohl was banned from both Instagram and Facebook on August 31, 2020.
 According to the latter platform, the ban was to enforce their rules that disallow "coordinated inauthentic behavior", which they alleged Wohl had violated by creating fake accounts in advance of the November 2020 election.
 Writing on Telegram about the ban, Wohl said, "Now that I've been banned by Facebook, Twitter, LinkedIn and Instagram, I no longer have any reservations about using their platforms to 'manipulate the conversation,' as they put it.
 Project 1599 will make Cambridge Analytica look like a middle school science fair project".

 Personal life

-As of November 2022, Wohl lived in Los Angeles, California.
+As of November 2022, Wohl lived in Irvine, California.
+Wohl is Jewish and a Zionist.

-Wohl is Jewish, and describes himself as a Zionist.
-He has co-hosted a podcast for Jewish Trump supporters with Laura Loomer.